thecoochins/Cumulocity-Home-Assistant/info.md

 ## v0.0.1
 - Initial release

+## More Information

+For more information please see the [Readme.md](https://github.com/thecoochins/Cumulocity-Home-Assistant/blob/master/README.md)

 ### This project is dedicated to Peter Howchin
 We didnt get to meet but the stories of your innovation and perseverance are an inspiration, and this ones for you 🫶